Dr Wealth

 This is because properties are heterogeneous in nature – locations, conditions, and other differences would affect property values and hence their yields too.

 It could also be macro factors that drive the yields higher.
 For example, Weihan experienced massive rental growth the past few years and some of his property rental yields have increased to over 8% in 2 years, while some even went above 30%.
+For some, like the example mentioned above, the cash-out refinance was more than the capital investment, achieving infinite returns.

 What could go wrong?